 LL has undertaken a high-level review of the tunnel cost estimate as presented in the report FDOT Broward County Commuter Rail Study (Initial Draft Opinion of Probable Construction Cost Estimate v1.0 New River Crossing Tunnel Alternative) dated December 3rd, 2021.
-Due to the current escalation and variability of costs in the marketplace, this assessment is based on a comparison of the baseline established in the report referenced.
-Costs will be dependent on more detailed engineering assessments at the proposed time of construction.
+We have estimated that general economic inflation has resulted in an increase in cost of at least 10% since this report was prepared.
+For example, the probable estimate for the twin bore tunnel option shown in the report is \$1.8bn with a lower bound of \$1.6bn and an upper bound of \$2.6bn.
+Current high-level estimates for the twin bore tunnel should be closer to \$2bn given inflationary pressures.
+Given the current escalation and variability of costs in the marketplace, the costs shown in this assessment are based on a comparison of the baseline established in the report.
+Final tunnel options costs will be dependent on more detailed engineering assessments at the proposed time of construction.